amojarro/carrierseq/docs/docker.scif.md

 ```
 # Open interactive python
-singularity run --app python carrierseq.dev.img
+$ docker run -it vanessa/cseq-dev run python

 # Load container with bwa on path
-$ singularity shell --app bwa carrierseq.dev.img
+$ docker run -it vanessa/cseq-dev shell bwa
 $ which bwa
 $ /scif/apps/bwa/bin/bwa
 ```

-These two images that serve equivalent software is a powerful example of the flexibility of SCI-F. The container creator can choose the level of detail to expose to a user that doesn't know how it was created, or perhaps has varying levels of expertise.
+These two images that serve equivalent software is a powerful example of the flexibility of SCIF.
+The container creator can choose the level of detail to expose to a user that doesn't know how it was created, or perhaps has varying levels of expertise.
 A lab that is using core tools for working with sequence data might have preference for the development container, while a finalized pipeline distributed with a publication would have preference for the first.
 In both cases, the creator doesn't need to write custom scripts for a container to run a particular app, or to expose environment variables, tests, or labels.
-By way of using SCI-F, this happens automatically.
+By way of using SCIF, this happens automatically.